BSF detects trans-border tunnel along Indo-Pak border

 India

-New Delhi, Jan 13: The Border Security Force have detected a trans-border tunnel along the India-Pakistan International Border in Bobbiyan village in Hiranagar sector of Kathua district of Jammu and Kashmir.
+New Delhi, Jan 13: The Border Security Force (BSF) has detected a trans-border tunnel along the India-Pakistan International Border in Bobbiyan village in Hiranagar sector of Kathua district of Jammu and Kashmir.

 A senior officer said that a terror tunnel was detected by the BSF in Bobbiyan village of Hiranagar this morning.
 He said that the tunnel originated from Pakistan to facilitate the infiltration of terrorists.